 The foregoing report provides an amendment to the MRE given in the Company's announcement dated March 2, 2016 (as the Li cutoff grade subsequently changed) and supersedes the previous technical report for the Project that was released and filed in January 2016.
-The amended report incorporates the results of the PFS metallurgical testwork conducted by the Company, which also highlighted that a potassium ("K") product can be recovered as a by-product from Li_2CO_3 production, along with updated operating cost estimates in early 2016 (subsequent to the release of the January 2016 MRE).
+The amended report incorporates the results of the PFS metallurgical testwork conducted by the Company, which also highlighted that a potassium ("K") product can be recovered as a by-product from Li2CO3 production, along with updated operating cost estimates in early 2016 (subsequent to the release of the January 2016 MRE).
 Following this testwork, SRK interpolated grades of potassium into the block model, updated the cut-off grade to 1,000 ppm lithium (previously 450 ppm), which is confined to a resource pit shell based on updated reasonable optimisation parameters, PFS process operating costs and lithium selling prices.
 Based on these PFS numbers SRK has produced an amended MRE.
-SRK has not received any further drilling data since the January 2016 MRE.

-The amended MRE comprises an Indicated Mineral Resource estimated at 259 Mt averaging 3,200 ppm Li for 4.5 Mt of LCE, in addition to an Inferred Mineral Resource estimated at 160 Mt averaging 3,200 ppm Li for 2.7 Mt of LCE.
+The current MRE comprises an Indicated Mineral Resource estimated at 259 Mt averaging 3,200 ppm Li for 4.5 Mt of LCE, in addition to an Inferred Mineral Resource estimated at 160 Mt averaging 3,200 ppm Li for 2.7 Mt of LCE.
 Mineral Resources are stated inclusive of Mineral Reserves.